Fort Armstrong (Illinois): Black Hawk War (May 1832 - September 1832)

+Cholera epidemic

-During the Black Hawk War of 1832, General Winfield Scott led 1000 troops, to Fort Armstrong, to assist the U.S. Army garrison and militia volunteers stationed there.
-While General Scott's army was en route, along the Great Lakes, his troops had contracted Asiatic cholera, before they left the state of New York; it killed most of his 1000 soldiers.
-Only 220 U.S. Army regulars, from the original force, made the final march, from Fort Dearborn, in Chicago to Rock Island, Illinois.
-Winfield Scott and his troops likely carried the highly contagious disease with them; soon after their arrival at Rock Island, a local cholera epidemic broke out among both whites and Indians around the area of Fort Armstrong.
-Cholera microbes were spread through sewery-type contaminated water, which mixed with clean drinking water, brought on by poor sanitation practices of the day.
+During the Black Hawk War of 1832, General Winfield Scott led 1000 troops to Fort Armstrong, to assist the U.S. Army garrison and militia volunteers stationed there.
+General Scott's army had contracted Asiatic cholera before they left the state of New York, and by the time the final march from Fort Dearborn in modern day Chicago to Rock Island, Illinois was completed only 220 soldiers remained alive.
+Winfield Scott and his troops likely carried the highly contagious disease with them.
+As a result, soon after their arrival a local cholera epidemic broke out among both whites and Indians around the area of Fort Armstrong.
+Cholera microbes were most likely spread through sewery-type contaminated water, which mixed with clean drinking water, brought on by poor sanitation practices of the day.
 Within eight days, 189 people died and were buried on the island.

-Black Hawk War treaty negotiations
+Treaty negotiations

 On September 21, 1832, the Black Hawk War officially came to an end with the treaty signed at Fort Armstrong.
 The defeated Sauk and Fox Indians agreed to cede to the US the lands they occupied east of the Mississippi River.
 Black Hawk, two of his sons, and other Sac and Fox warriors had been taken to the fort as prisoners after their captures following the Battle of Bad Axe.
 They spent the winter held at Jefferson Barracks in St. Louis, after which the Army took the men on a tour of Eastern cities, hoping to impress them with the wealth and power of white civilization.
 The natives met with President Andrew Jackson and were of great interest and celebrity among the white population, who at that period admiringly viewed natives as "noble savages."
 After a brief period of imprisonment at Fortress Monroe at Hampton Roads, Virginia, the Sauk and Fox warriors were allowed to return to Iowa.
 Together with their people, they occupied a small reservation in Iowa allotted by the Treaty of Fort Armstrong.
 Black Hawk died there in 1838.